Chibi-Scheme

 efficiently while hiding the low-level details.

-In the event that you do need a low-level interface, such as when writing your own iterator protocol, you should use the following string cursor API instead of indexes.
+In the event that you do need a low-level interface, such as when

 (string-cursor-start str)returns a start cursor for the string